-Let us remark that we use rescaled mass and discharge instead of the real mass and discharge to be consistent with the free surface model (\ref{FSAirModel}).
-As done before to obtain the water layer model, we take averaged value in the Euler equations (\ref{EulerModelGas}) over sections $\Omega_{a}$, and perform the same approximations on averaged values of a product to obtain the following model:
+The conservative variables are $M = \overline\rho/\rho_{0} \mathcal A$ (``pseudo area occupied by the air'') and $D = M v$ (``pseudo air discharge'').
+Let us remark that we use rescaled mass and discharge instead of the real mass and discharge to be consistent with the free surface model \eqref{FSAirModel}.
+As done before to obtain the water layer model, we take averaged values in the Euler equations \eqref{EulerModelGas} over sections $\Omega_{a}(t,x)$, and perform the same approximations on averaged values of a product to get the following model:

 where $\mathbf{v} $ is the velocity in the $(\mathbf{j}, \mathbf{k})$-plane.
 The boundary $\partial\Omega_{a}$ is divided into the free surface boundary $\Gamma_{fs}$ and the border of the pipe in contact with air $\Gamma_{c}$.
 For $m \in \Gamma_{c}$, $\dsp \mathbf{n} = \frac{\mathbf{m}}{|\mathbf{m}|}$ is the outward unit vector at the point $m$ in the $\Omega$-plane and $\mathbf{m} $ stands for the vector \textbf{${\omega m}$} while $\mathbf{n}$ denotes $-\mathbf{n}_{fs}$ on $\Gamma_{fs}$.
-As the pipe is infinitely rigid, the non-penetration condition holds on $\Gamma_{c}$, namely: $\mathbf{U_{a}} .\mathbf{n}_{ab}=0$ (see \fig\ref{OxOz}).
+As the pipe is infinitely rigid, the non-penetration condition holds on $\Gamma_{c}$, namely: $\mathbf{U_{a}} \cdot\mathbf{n}_{ab}=0$ (see \resim \ref{OxOz}).

-On the free surface, as the boundary kinematic condition used for the water layer at the free surface holds, the integral appearing in System (\ref{AirModel}) vanishes.
-Using the equation of state (\ref{LaplacePressure}), and using the air sound speed defined by
+On the free surface, as the boundary kinematic condition used for the water layer at the free surface holds, the integral appearing in System \eqref{AirModel} vanishes.
+Using the equation of state \eqref{LaplacePressure}, and using the air sound speed defined by: